 World Vision has changed its mind.
 It hardly had a choice.
 Thousands of children were having their support taken away only one day after the Christian relief organization announced employing gay individuals with partners.
 The reaction was swift and angry.
-Many Christian celebrity leaders called for their followers to end all giving to World Vision.
+Many “Christian” celebrity leaders called for their followers to end all giving to World Vision.

 Clearly, World Vision could have handled their announcement and the transition better.
-However the manner and level of anger Christians unloaded toward the ministry was, for me, a low point for the American church.
+However the manner and level of anger evangelical Christians unloaded toward the ministry was, for me, a low point for the American church.
 Many of my spiritual heroes blew it, and it was hard for me to watch.
 Even as I say this I do so knowing that a large portion of my family and friends will disagree with me.
 But I have to say it.
 The one thing that was missing in this entire unfortunate situation was any resemblance of Jesus or Christ-likeness.

 Another “leader” announced that Christianity had “collapsed” at World Vision.
 According to this guy, the one organization which feeds more children and supports more families in Christ’s name than any other ministry in the world, are “apostates.”
 This writer went on to write that the announcement was a full frontal attack on “the gospel.”
 He did not say it was an attack on “the Bible’s teachings about sexuality”, he said on “the gospel.”
 Somehow in this fellow’s mind World Vision deciding to give gay people a job was an attack on the good news of salvation in Jesus Christ.
 Christ’s blood can wash away all our sin but can’t somehow cover World Vision’s hiring practices?
 Huh?
 What?
 Really?
 Did he really think this through before he said it?
-I believe in a Savior and a Cross much more powerful than that.
+Does he not believe in a Savior and a Cross much more powerful than that?

 Now, please understand me.
-I think all those reacting are good people seeking to live out the truth of God’s word.
+I think all those reacting are good people seeking to live out what they see as the truth of God’s word.
 They believe Scripture is under attack, and, therefore, they need to defend it.
 But Scripture can carry its own weight quit well without our help.
 The Bible is, after all, the very “breath of God.”
 So, while I think many had sincere motivation, I also believe they were misguided.
 God does not ask us to defend Him.
 He does tell us to follow Him and His Word tells us the best way to follow Christ is by love.

 So, as I was praying and trying to sort all this out in my mind, a question popped into my mind.
 If Christ were here how would He have responded?
-Would Jesus insist that sinners not be given jobs so they could support themselves and their loved ones?
+Would Jesus insist that those the religious hierarchy consider to be sinners not be given jobs so they could support themselves and their loved ones?
 If the answer is not obvious, I will answer the question for you.
 No. He would not have.
 The man who spoke with the woman at the well told her to sin no more, but He did not insist she not be allowed to make a living.
 I think Jesus would likely even get angry if someone insisted that the law of God was being broken, and therefore these sinners needed to not be allowed to work for a living.

 The biggest thing of which I am most sure is that Jesus would not have called for His church to take food from the mouth’s of hungry children.
 Thousands of children and families who were being fed through monthly support given to World Vision had their support dropped at the insistence of “Christian leaders.”
 Yes, Christians were instructed to find another relief organization, such as Compassion International, and adopt a child through them.
 But that still doesn’t do anything about the kid you made a commitment to at World Vision who now will feel the pangs of hunger once again.